gridscale/terraform-provider-gridscale/README.md

 The following issues are known to us:

 - Changing the name attribute in a template datasource will not trigger storages using this template to be recreated.
-- If a storage has snapshots, terraform can not delete it.
+- If a storage has snapshots, Terraform cannot delete it.
 - The autorecovery value of a server can't be changed with Terraform.